muggy8/require-once/README.md

 ## Changelog:

+#### 0.2.3
+require_once needed to hijack the XMLHttpRequest's send() method to do some fancy footwork to keep track of when to fire callbacks and what not.
+Due to an oversight, this meant that the XMLHttpRequest's normal send function doesn't actually work the way it is supposed to (though you can use the newly added _send() function instead) but that wasn't supposed to be the case.
+This fixed the bug and although the hijacking of the send() function is still present, the XMLHttpRequest.send function will work as intended.

 #### 0.2.2
 Fixed a bug that caused loaded scripts to be evaluated multiple times when the same script is required by multiple sources.